hasanunlu/hasanunlu.github.io/_posts/2023-4-9-Expanding-Quake-s-Famous-Fast-Inverse-Sqrt-Root-Algorithm.markdown

 Logx, x and Relative Error Graph
 </div>
 \
-Check Desmos [here](https://www.desmos.com/calculator/gizsi2hjz3) to edit and play with approxmation variable.
+Check Desmos graphing calculator [here](https://www.desmos.com/calculator/gizsi2hjz3) to edit and play with approxmation variable.
 \
 \
 We need to get the derivative to find local maxima.